kathfree3/197project/README.md

 - inUse (boolean field representing whether or not their or clothes cuurrently in that machine)
 - timeCompleted (Date field representing if the machine is in use, what time that load will be over)

+Laundry Breakdown
+- Their document _id is stored in the Laundry array of the house they are associated with
+- If a machine is currently not in use, a user can start a load.
+Starting a load modifies the timeCompleted field and similarly will display a timer on the frontend laundry page indicating how much time is left in this load.
+- When the timer runs out/ the timeCompleted field becomes equal to the current time, the frontend displays a message that says the load is complete and a button to "take clothing out"
+  - This is because a lot of times people don't take their clothing out of machines at the exact time the load ends.
+This will help roommies know if a machine is actually empty or if they will need to remove someones clothes if they want to put in a load
+- When the "take clothing out" button is clicked, the inUse field toggles to false for the machine, and then a button to start a new load will appear on the laundry frontend page.
+- When registering a new laundry machine, the duration field must be a number that indicates the length that machine takes to run in minutes.
+  - If an invalid input is given, the creation of the machine will be rejected.
+  - Also when registering the machine, the only options for the type are washer and dryer.

 ### Chores
 Chore Model Fields